Awards and scholarships

 Ann McQuaid Memorial Scholarship

 UNBC established this award in recognition of Ann McQuaid's outstanding contribution to the community of Prince George.
-This award is available to a student enrolled at UNBC who has completed at least 30 credit hours towards an undergraduate degree in the College of Arts and Social Sciences and who demonstrates community service, involvement and leadership.
+This award is available to a student enrolled at UNBC who has completed at least 30 credit hours towards an undergraduate degree in the Faculty of Indigenous Studies, Social Sciences, and Humanities, and who demonstrates community service, involvement and leadership.

 Elizabeth Kellie Chapter IODE - Josephine Swann Bursary